 Roles and Responsibilities

 (M) The Department requires clarity of responsibilities between the Supplier and the Department to implement and deliver the Corporate Service Solution.
-The required responsibilities during implementation and service operation are .
-Suppliers are requested to the costs of undertaking these responsibilities .
+The required responsibilities during implementation and service operation are detailed in Appendix G. Suppliers are requested to include the costs of undertaking these responsibilities within their fixed price.

 Software Provision

 (M) The Supplier shall provide details of the software comprising the Corporate Services Solution, whether this is provided as a service or under licence and the basis of associated charging mechanisms.
 Where such use is based on licences, the Supplier shall provide a full breakdown of the type and number of licences required to deliver the functionality described in section 6 with an indication of the scope of functionality covered by each type of licence.
+The types and numbers of users for the purposes of initial service provision can be found in Appendix A.3.
+Suppliers should note that the baseline figure of 1,600 figures will need to be verified and re-baselined during the implementation phase of the programme and could go up or down.
+Suppliers should use 1,300 users as the minimum number of users that may result from this exercise.
+Costs for the full service should only apply once all the business users are live and and during implementation the Supplier shall provision the minimum number of licences possible to ensure value for money to the Department.

 (M) The Department expects any licences to either be granted to them or retain the right to use in perpetuity.